rananna/back-to-the-future-timecircuits/readme.md

 ### I2C Bus 2 (Last Departed Displays)

 This bus controls the four displays for the Last Departed row.
-Note: It is possible to reuse the same I2C addresses (0x70, 0x71, 0x72, 0x73) because this bus uses a completely separate set of physical SDA and SCL pins (GPIO 25 and GPIO 26), preventing any conflicts with I2C Bus 1.
 * **SDA**: All four displays connect to ESP32 **GPIO 25**.
 * **SCL**: All four displays connect to ESP32 **GPIO 26**.
 * **I2C Addresses**: Set each display's address using the solder jumpers according to this table.